Of external tanks and Starships

 From Starship wikipedia.

-I had a chance to crawl around inside Space Shuttle external tanks (and orbiters, and once even inside a solid rocket motor-filled).
-I took the picture below inside a tank, in the “intertank”, the space between the forward liquid oxygen tank and the aft liquid hydrogen tank.
-I recall the particular picture well, for the special care I had to have inside the tank that day.
-This was not because of being inside a multi-million-dollar piece of flight hardware where not watching my step could easily cause some damage.
+I often crawled around inside the Space Shuttle’s External Tanks (and sometimes orbiters, and once inside a solid rocket motor – filled with propellant).
+I took the picture below inside a tank, in the “intertank,” the space between the forward liquid oxygen tank and the aft liquid hydrogen tank.
+I recall the particular picture well for the care I had to have inside the tank that day.
+This was not because I was inside a multi-million-dollar piece of flight hardware, and not watching my step could easily cause some damage.
 Not at all.
-Being inside flight hardware was by then a rather familiar if always conscious affair.
-Instead, my trepidation was because of the particular camera I held this day – one of the first ever digital cameras, and naturally being NASA, we spared no expense.
-In look and feel it was similar to a modern DSLR with a long lens – except this was 1991 and such things then were from the future.
-It was $100,000 worth of technology from the future.
-Except as is visible from the photo, it has about the quality anyone gets today on a cell phone.
-That is from a cell phone that comes free with the monthly plan.
-The lowest end cell phone.
-With the least expensive plan.
+Being inside flight hardware was by then a familiar and always conscious affair.
+Instead, my trepidation was because of the particular camera I held that day – one of the first-ever digital cameras, and naturally being NASA, we spared no expense.

 (1) Above, late 1991, External Tank ET-43 interior, the “intertank” and (2) below, photo rear.
 The blocks with the red numbers are light-weight but strong foam blocks / steps placed only to allow walking atop the dome of the tank below.
 These are removed before flight.
 Credit: Edgar Zapata, zapatatalksnasa.com